kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/04-ordering-and-activating/articles/01-how-do-i-get-a-wise-card/content.md

+# Ordering and activating
-# How do I get a Wise card?
+## How do I get a Wise card?
 ### Can I get the card?

 The Wise card is currently available in the UK, the US, Switzerland, Australia, New Zealand, Singapore, Malaysia, Japan, Canada, Brazil and most of the EEA.
 There are a few exceptions, so check the list of eligible countries.